logo Arizona Trailblazers

 The junction of Second Water Trail and Dutchman’s trail has been unofficially named as the “Van Hagar Junction”.

-When our book, Boots, Blisters, and Blunders: Misadventures on Arizona Trails is published, you can read Cyd’s story of “Van Hagar and the Dash up Boulder Canyon” to find the significance of this unofficial naming.
+When our book, Tales From the Trails of Arizona is published, you can read Cyd’s story of “Van Hagar and the Dash up Boulder Canyon” to find the significance of this unofficial naming.

 trail